How to Survey Your Players (And What to Do With the Answers)

 Share (age-appropriate) summary:

-• “Most of you enjoy the games at the end - we’ll make sure we always have time for those”
+• “Most of you enjoy the games at the end - we will make sure we always have time for those”

-• “Some of you want more shooting practice - we’ll add more next month”
+• “Some of you want more shooting practice - we will add more next month”

 Players who see their feedback implemented will give better feedback next time.